data61/PSL/MiLkMaId/README.md

 - [X] 13.
 If the mathematical induction under consideration uses more than one rules, probably this induction is not very promising
 - [X] 14.
 All arguments of induction are arguments of the same innermost constant that are free variables.
 - [ ] 15.
-The first sub-goal appearing after applying a mathematical induction involves meta-universal quantifiers over variables that do not even appear in the body.
+The first sub-goal appearing after applying a mathematical induction involves meta-universal quantifiers over variables that do not appear in the body.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),
       generalize free variables appearing in the sub-term(s).